smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 This setup will support:

 - Android 4.4.2 and later
-- Firefox 32 and later
+- Firefox 32 and later.
+Note that Firefox 45 does not work!
 - IE 11 and later
+- Microsoft Edge 38 and later
 - IE Mobile 11 and later
 - Java 8 b132 (March 10, 2014)
 - Safari 7 and later